Contract Logistics Pricing Methods

 Warehousing and Contract Logistics forms an important part of Supply Chain Networks.
 Contract Logistics projects are of two kinds.
-The first being a flow through warehouse which can be a Finished Goods warehouse for the purpose of consolidation and merging or documentation purposes or in case of supplier shipments, inventories being consolidated to enable FCL shipments.
-Often supply chain logistics call for shipments and cargo to be warehoused at the point of origin or destination.
-In all such cases, warehousing facilities are normally public warehouses or shared and common facilities offered by 3PL are used.
+The first being a flow through the warehouse that can be a Finished Goods warehouse for the purpose of consolidation and merging or documentation purposes or in the case of supplier shipments, inventories being consolidated to enable FCL shipments.
+Often supply chain logistics calls for shipments and cargo to be warehoused at the point of origin or destination.
+In all such cases, warehousing facilities are normally public warehouses or shared, and common facilities offered by 3PL are used.

 Warehousing Projects are normally managed through an RFQ process where the qualified 3PL vendors bid for the business with the response document containing solution design, followed by presentations and negotiations with final selected 3PL supplier.
 Many companies prefer to suggest a pricing mechanism or model in the RFQ to enable them to compare the various bids as well as have clarity on costs involved therein.

 Types of Pricing Models in Contract Logistics:

 Fee-based on percentage of Sales Turnover or volume.

 Traditionally warehousing service providers who are called carrying and forwarding agencies involved mainly in Finished Goods logistics have practiced the pricing mechanism of charging Warehousing Fee as a percentage of sales billed per month.
 The fee can vary anywhere from 0.5 to 2% of the monthly gross sales turnover.
 This practice has been in vogue in a multi-tier supply chain network involving distributors at state levels and further regional distributors and so on.